vhaghani26/epigenerate/README.md

 TLDR; it only transfers files that haven't been transfered and does not overwrite or replace already exisiting files.

+*Transfer from epigenerate to local*

-Perform an `rsync` dry run using `-n`, `-a` archives files, `-z` compresses files, `-P` shows progress, and `-v` is verbose which will tell you how many files and the size of the data being transferred
+Perform an `rsync` dry run using `-n`, `-a` archives files, `-z` compresses files, `-P` shows progress, and `-v` is verbose which will tell you how many files and the size of the data being transferred. *ssh to epigenerate is not required, run this on terminal locally*

 ```
 rsync -azPnv username@epigenerate.genomecenter.ucdavis.edu:/share/lasallelab/UserFolder/DirectoryName "local path"